OS2iot/OS2iot-docs/source/users-notes/users-notes.rst

 Users' notes
 ============

-This page is for useful information for users of the system.
+This page is meant to serve as useful information for users of the system.

 Default passwords
 -----------------